justinmeiners/efficient-programming-with-components/08_lisp.md

 Typically `const` is just for handing someone something to read.

-What should `N` be.
-Why not `size_t`?
-Because it's 64 bits.
-For our application we could probably use `uint16` so our whole node fits in 32 bits.
-But, we should define a default.

-    typename N = size_t;

 ### Free list helper

 There is a simple rule to distinguish when